 Should a legal researcher get his hands on a municipal code of ordinances, he would interact with it in the same ways he would interact with other codes, as municipal codes typically feature indexes, tables of contents, and good topical organization.
-Ordinance research is often easier than that involving other codes as a matter of scale since municipal codes often comprise only a single volume.
+Ordinance research is often easier than that their respective websites.